Simulation Results of Center-Manifold-Based Identification of Polynomial Nonlinear Systems with Uncontrollable Linearization: Simulations

 in which all entries are zero except the ones in Row $1$, Column $1$ of ${\mathcal G_1}\left( s \right)$, Row $2$, Column $1$, Row $2$, Column $2$ and Row $1$, Column $3$ of ${\mathcal G_2}\left( s \right)$.
 They are denoted by $\mathcal G_{1,1,1}\left( s \right)$, $\mathcal G_{2,2,1}\left( s \right)$, $\mathcal G_{2,2,2}\left( s \right)$, and $\mathcal G_{2,1,3}\left( s \right)$, respectively.
 The identification error is measured by the following norm ratio:

 where $\left\|\cdot\right\|_\infty$ is the $H_\infty$ norm \cite{Zhou1995Robust}, ${{{\mathcal G}_\Delta}\left( s \right)}$ stands for certain entry of the true transfer function, while ${\hat {\mathcal G}_\Delta\left( s \right)}$ is the estimate of ${{{\mathcal G}_\Delta}\left( s \right)}$.
 It is known that $\mathcal G_1\left(s\right)$ is invariant under the transformation from the coordinate framework (CF) of the true system to that of the identified model, but $\mathcal G_2\left(s\right)$ is not.
 So the system and the model should be compared in the common CF (see \cite{Huang2024Identification} for the CF conversion formula for $m=1$).
 In the simulation, we use the CF of the true system.
 The SID errors and bode diagrams for the true as well as identified $\mathcal G_1\left( s \right),\mathcal G_2\left( s \right)$ by Methods I and II are shown in Table I and Figs. \ref{fig-G111}-\ref{fig-G213}.
 It is shown that, in this example, SID error is negligible if noise is absent, and is within a reasonable range when noise is present.
 Moreover, Method I and II have almost the same average performance as far as this example is concerned.
+The output of the system (\ref{simulation_examp}) and the identified models driven by the same discrete-time white noise is shown in Fig. \ref{fig-y}.

 \ifCLASSOPTIONcaptionsoff

 \fi